zahraessa/quicktrips-repo/README.md

 # Quicktrips

+Deployment instructions
+1. Type " pip install -r requirements.txt " to install the required libraries.
+2. Type "cd src" in terminal to switch to correct directory.
-Type "flask run" in terminal to run code.
+3. Type "flask run" in terminal to run code.

+Preexisting login credentials:
-Valid Username = 'z'
+- Valid Username = 'z'

-Valid Password = 'password'
+- Valid Password = 'z'

 N.B.
-Not all functionalities have been added.

- pip install -r requirements.txt
+There are new designs for all the forms which will be implemented after the prototype.